Dian Cecht

 In Irish mythology, Dian Cécht (/sga/; also known as Cainte or Canta) was the god of healing, the healer for the Tuatha Dé Danann, and son of the Dagda according to the Dindsenchas.

 He was the father of Cu, Cethen and Cian.
-His other children were Miach, Airmed, Étan the poet and Ochtriullach (Octriuil).
+His other children were Miach, Airmed, Étaín the poet and Ochtriullach (Octriuil).
 Through Cian, he is also Lugh's paternal grandfather.

 Etymology

 The name Dian Cecht may be a combination of the Old Irish common words dían 'swift' and cécht, glossed as 'power', hence the literal meaning may be literally "swift power".
 (Note: See "2 cécht", eDIL, usage includes the instance from Cóir Anmann, so Cormac's Glossary is not the sole attestation as (Williams 2018) suggests.)
-The refers to him as the "god of power", with cécht glossed as "power" (cumachtae).
+The Cóir Anmann|Cóir Anmann refers to him as the "god of power", with cécht glossed as "power" (cumachtae).

 In Old Irish, there is also the word cécht meaning 'plough-beam' (or less accurately 'ploughshare'), but this makes "little sense in the light of his activities", and this lexical meaning is "presumably not relevant".

 Linguistic knowledge about regular sound changes in Celtic languages (McCone, 1996) and analysis of the University of Wales’ Proto-Celtic lexicon and of Julius Pokorny’s Indogermanisches etymologisches Wörterbuch permit *Deino-kwekwto- ‘swift concoction’ as a plausible Proto-Celtic reconstruction for this theonym, hence the original name of the deity may have signified 'swift potion' or, by extrapolation even 'He-who-is-Swift-with-Healing-Remedies'.
 However this suggestion is problematic since the root is not attested in Old Irish, but only in the Brythonic cousin languages.